The Awakening Project – connecting faith & social justice

 Allow all participants to review the questions prior to the zoom meeting.

-- do a report of your discussion with a summary of students’ comments re the podcasts you listened to – this is an example: the report outlined in this power-point that was created by a previous group of students: https://awakeningproject.ca/2020/08/26/meeting-no-4/ .
+- Do a report of your discussion with a summary of students’ comments re the podcasts you listened to – an example is the report outlined in this PowerPoint that was created by a previous group of students: https://awakeningproject.ca/2020/08/26/meeting-no-4/ .

 Reports on other meetings can be seen at the ‘Meeting’ tab on the Awakening web site.